Here are the parts of a scythe we just learned about:

 Now, here is the snath:

-Probably the ugliest one you see.
+The snath is the handle where we hold onto.
 They make this out of wood.
 Some more modern ones are made from aluminum.
 Some snaths are straight while others are slightly curved like an S.

 The benefit of a curved snath is to reduce wrist strain.
 It's more ergonomic in some sense.
 The straighter snath reaches a wider diameter when you "sweep" the grass.